-Demonstrate compliance with paragraph 5.4.3.1, with the ignition "on", and using a 5th percentile female Hybrid III test dummy in accordance with paragraph 2.1. of this annex, or a human surrogate in accordance with paragraph 2.2. of this annex.
-Compliance shall be determined at a temperature of 21 °C to 22 °C.
+Demonstrate compliance with paragraph 5.4.4.1, with the ignition "on", and using a 5th percentile female Hybrid III test dummy $\frac{1}{}$ in accordance with paragraph 2.1. of this Annex, or a human surrogate in accordance with paragraph 2.2. of this Annex.
+Compliance is determined at a temperature of 18 to 28 °C.

-2.1.
-5th percentile Hybrid III Dummy

-- 2.1.1.
-Position the test dummy in the seat such that the dummy's midsaggital plane is aligned within the 15 mm of the seating position centreline and is parallel to a vertical plane parallel to the vehicle longitudinal centreline. - 2.1.2.
+- 2.1.
+5th percentile Hybrid III Dummy - 2.1.1.
+Position the test dummy in the seat such that the dummy's midsagittal plane is aligned within 15 mm of the seating position centreline and is parallel to a vertical plane parallel to the vehicle vertical longitudinal zero plane. - 2.1.2.
 Hold the dummy's thighs down and push rearward on the upper torso to maximize the dummy's pelvic angle. - 2.1.3.
 Place the legs as close as possible to 90 degrees to the thighs.
 Push rearward on the dummy's knees to force the pelvis into the seat so there is no gap between the pelvis and the seat back or until contact occurs between the back of the dummy's calves and the front of the seat cushion such that the angle between the dummy's thighs and legs begins to change. - 2.1.4.
 Note the position of the head restraint.
 Remove the dummy from the seat.
 If the head restraint returns to a retracted position upon removal of the dummy, manually place it in the noted position.
-Determine compliance with the height requirements of paragraph 5.1.1. by using the test procedures of Annex 1.
+Determine compliance with the height requirements of paragraph 5.1.1. by using the test procedures of Annex 1. - 2.2.

-2.2.
 Human surrogate